jiss-software/docker-dist/README.md

 # Docker Dist

-A docker image used to as base for containers on ubuntu.
+A docker image used by containers base on ubuntu.